Cheek Surgery and Fat Pads during a Facelift

 - Most traditional Facelift and Neck Lifts, especially in older patients, involve the repositioning of the fat pads as otherwise, the result would not be as pleasing, natural-looking or as long-lasting.

-- If you’re a younger patient around 35-45 years in age, more concerned with mid-face aging than lower facial ageing of the jowls, you might be recommended to pursue a mid-face facelift.
+- If you’re a younger patient around 35-45 years in age, more concerned with mid-face ageing than lower facial ageing of the jowls, you might be recommended to pursue a mid-face facelift.

 - Older patients or those with skin laxity issues might need to pursue a more traditional facelift to also correct excess skin issues.